 Different TV companies use different platforms.
 LG and Samsung use their own in-house software, while Sony uses Android TV.
 There are usually slight differences in the app selection, but most of these platforms offer the basic sets of features.

 Furthermore, even if the TV does not have this platform, you can plug in Apple TV or Chromecast instead of relying on any onboard software.
 In fact, the external box or dongle runs a lot faster and provides a better selection of apps.
 You will also get more regular updates than anything on a TV itself.

 The only exception is if you already have a lot of Google software and products, as it might be better to purchase a TV that runs Android TV.
 All your online history and personalized data will easily sync with your new television.
 If you have an Android phone, you can even mirror it on the television.

 - Curved screens

-One of the innovations that attract a lot of consumers is the curved screen.
+One of the innovations that attract a lot of TV buyers is the curved screen.
 Companies promise that this screen gives consumers a more immersive and theater-like viewing experience.

-There are also consumer reports that the curved screen can result in viewer fatigue.
+There are also buyer reports that curved screens can result in viewer fatigue.
 Regardless of the disadvantages, curved screens are notably more expensive than comparable flat models.
 They are basically a costly fashion-statement that does not add any value in terms of picture quality.

 HDR stands for high dynamic range.
 An HDR television has a lot more colors, better contrast and more brightness.
 It is an upgrade on an ultra HDTV or 4K format.